hoso092/LAMP-Stack-Setup-and-Deployment-on-a-Linux-Server/README.md

-Once the DNS changes propagated (which may take a few minutes), I tested the configuration by opening a web browser and navigating to: http://myapacheserver.online/ if not work try this IP may Hostinger DNS didn't work yet as mentioned that takes 48 hrs max:
+Once the DNS changes propagated (which may take a few minutes), I tested the configuration by opening a web browser and navigating to: http://myapacheserver.online/ if not work try this IP may Hostinger DNS (Paid Sevice as aws Route 53 Paied) didn't work yet as mentioned that takes 48 hrs max:
-Elastic IP **54.83.106.68**
+Elastic IP `54.83.106.68`.
 should show the webpage